Skip to content

 We recommend adding these small functions to your $HOME/.bashrc or $HOME/.zshrc:

-1. Add a shell function to your shell configuration file that makes it easy to switch between AWS CLI profiles:
+1. Add a shell function sso that makes it easy to switch between AWS CLI profiles on the command-line:

 function sso() {